 When you call your doctor’s office, they will ask you three screening questions:

 - Do you have a fever, chills, sore throat, cough, new onset of shortness of breath, new onset of loss of taste and smell, new onset of muscle pain, nausea, vomiting, diarrhea, headache, fatigue; or have a pending COVID-19 test because you were having any of those symptoms?

 - Do you have a pending COVID-19 test without any of the symptoms previously mentioned?

 - In the last 14 days, have you been exposed to anyone with a lab confirmed COVID-19 test or have you had a COVID-19 positive result?

 For the health and safety of our patients and employees please do not go directly to your clinic.

 If you are new to Sanford Health

 If you are not a current patient and you are concerned you might have COVID-19, call My Sanford Nurse.

-A Sanford Health nurse will ask if you have a fever, chills, sore throat, cough, or new symptoms of shortness of breath, headaches, muscle pain, or have a pending COVID-19 test, or whether you’ve been exposed to anyone with a confirmed COVID-19 test.
+A Sanford Health nurse will ask you the screening questions above about symptoms, whether you have a pending COVID-19 test or have been exposed to anyone with a confirmed COVID-19 test.